mweagle/blog/content/resume/index.md

 * Created space for the team to replace legacy system with Spark-based pipelines for scalable, reliable, and cost-efficient training.
 Worked with team to migrate a near real-time system to a more durable and scalable solution using Kafka, [Flink](https://flink.apache.org/), [Druid](https://druid.apache.org/) and [Seldon](https://www.seldon.io/).
 * Fostered a culture of learning, collaboration, and delivery.
 * Mentored and coached within and across the team.
-* Instituted [press release driven development](https://www.allthingsdistributed.com/2006/11/working_backwards.html) practices to clarify objectives and closeaccountability gaps.
+* Instituted [press release driven development](https://www.allthingsdistributed.com/2006/11/working_backwards.html) practices to clarify objectives and close accountability gaps.
 * Conducted bi-weekly retrospectives to recognize accomplishments and discuss opportunitiesfor improvement.
-* Cross-functionally collaborated with ML scientists to reduce downstream engineeringintegration costs.
+* Cross-functionally collaborated with ML scientists to reduce downstream engineering integration costs.

 The Flyte team (now [Union.AI](https://www.union.ai)) was responsible for providing a platform for 100,000+ workflow executions a month for business-critical workloads.